Riverstone, New South Wales: Transport

 Riverstone is situated between the Richmond Road running from Blacktown to Richmond, and the Windsor Road running from Windsor to North Parramatta.

-Riverstone railway station is on the Richmond branch of the North Shore & Western Line on the Sydney Trains network, between Blacktown and Richmond.
-From dawn to about 9pm, commuter trains to Sydney leave at approximately 30-minute intervals, in most cases coinciding with the arrival of a train from Sydney.
+Riverstone railway station is on the Richmond branch.
+From dawn to about midnight, commuter trains to Sydney leave at approximately 30-minute intervals, in most cases coinciding with the arrival of a train from Sydney.
 They stay for two minutes because the next station, Vineyard, is single platform.
 After that they shift to an hourly schedule.
 Depending on the hour, train services running through Riverstone offer a varying number of "limited stops" to the Sydney CBD and the majority then continue over the Sydney Harbour Bridge to the North Shore line and Hornsby or Berowra.
 Apart from the city stations, transfer to most other lines is easily made at Strathfield, Redfern or Parramatta, and other stops that offer fewer choices.
 The peak-hour journey from Riverstone to Central takes a little over an hour, and another 20 minutes to the popular destination of Chatswood.
 Buses at Riverstone are run by Busways with route 757 that goes to Mount Druitt and 747 to Marsden Park and Rouse Hill.

 Developments at the Garfield Rd traffic lights adjacent to the Railway Station have caused massive traffic disruptions.

 Riverstone is one of the few suburbs left in the Sydney region with a level crossing with old-fashioned boom gates.
 This view looking west onto the undeveloped flood-prone paddocks is popular with Sydney film and TV commercial makers as a stand-in for a small country railway station.
 The final parting scene in the film Beneath Clouds was shot there.

 The M7 Motorway can be accessed by the Richmond Road ramp to provide faster access from Riverstone to the city.
-Riverstone and surrounding suburbs have a continuous motorway link to Sydney Airport via the Lane Cove Tunnel.

 Tallawong Metro Station is located just 10 minutes by car from Riverstone's CBD.